ajslater/codex/frontend/README.md

 ## Production

-The Django collectstatic script packages the webpacked modules from `codex/static_build/` and packages them with the main server app in `codex/static_root/`.
+The Django collectstatic script packages the vite rolled up modules from `codex/static_build/` and packages them with the main server app in `codex/static_root/`.